nafizjiwa/JAVASCRIPT-Errors/README.md

      throw Error('Something wrong happened/MESSAGE HERE');              //throws error object </br>
            // Error: Something wrong happened</br>
       console.log('This will never run');</br>
-           // Code after the throw statement will not execute</br>
+           // Code after the throw statement will not execute (PROGRAM STOPS RUNNING WITH THROW)</br>

 ###### To anticipate and handle errors and allow a program to run:</br>
 We use try...catch() and a throw statement (Similar to Error() but won't stop program). </br>